DBT Program

 Dialectical Behavior Therapy

-Core Mindfulness involves developing the capacity to stop the “chatter” of the mind and nourish present-moment awareness of physical, emotional, and relational experiences.
-We strive to increase our awareness of present experience without judgment.
-Through the use of mindfulness skills, we can become alerted to potential triggers, emotional states and problematic choices that can result in engaging in eating disorder behaviors.
-We also strive to increase our capacity to make wise choices when we function with awareness, and understand how our choices impact our experiences.
+Mindfulness involves developing the capacity to stop the “chatter” of the mind and nourish present-moment awareness of physical, emotional, and relational experiences.
+The team at Carolina House strives to help clients increase their awareness of the experiences they are having without making them feel judged.
+By practicing mindfulness skills, clients can identify potential triggers, negative emotional states, and problematic choices that often result in engaging in eating disorder behaviors or magnifying symptoms of other mental health disorders.
+By practicing mindfulness, clients can come to understand how their choices impact their experiences and ultimately increase their capacity to make wise decisions.

 Interpersonal Effectiveness

-Interpersonal Effectiveness includes strategies for working through interpersonal conflicts with a balance of assertiveness and consideration for others.
-By learning appropriate ways to make requests, say no, and communicate feelings, clients find healthy ways to get their needs met without damaging their relationships or losing self-respect.
-Clients at Carolina House frequently put to use their “DEAR MAN” skills:
+Interpersonal effectiveness refers to how a person develops and practices strategies for working through interpersonal conflicts with a healthy balance of assertiveness and consideration for others.
+By learning how to appropriately make requests, say no, and communicate the feelings they are having, clients can find healthy ways to have their needs met without damaging their relationships or losing self-respect.

 D: Describe